-Canon 550D versus Canon 750D
+Canon 550D vs 750D

-Body comparison: Canon 550D vs Canon 750D
+Body comparison: Canon 550D vs 750D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 750D is notably larger (5 percent) than the Canon 550D.
 Moreover, the 750D is markedly heavier (5 percent) than the 550D.
 In this context, it is worth noting that neither the 550D nor the 750D are weather-sealed.

-Sensor comparison: Canon 550D vs Canon 750D
+Sensor comparison: Canon 550D vs 750D

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+The size of the imaging sensor is a crucial determinant of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.